grofit/persistity/docs/serializers.md

-# Transformers
+# Serializers

-So transformers are basically wrappers around serializers and offer a way to convert a statically typed model into a homogonised stream for use on other parts of the pipeline.
+Serializers offer a way to convert a statically typed model into a homogonised data object for use on other parts of the pipeline.
 They also wrap up the concept of type mapping, which is the way it knows how to extract and process your models.

 ## Serialization

-Currently there are 3 transformers which will let you convert any objets with correct attribute `[PersistData]` to and from:
+Currently there are 3 serializers which will let you convert any objets with correct attribute `[PersistData]` to and from:

 - Json
 - Binary
 - Xml

-You can easily add your own serializers, which are derived from `ISerializer` and `IDeserializer` then wrapped into a single useable form via `ITransformer`.
+You can easily add your own serializers, which implement `ISerializer` and `IDeserializer`.

 ## Type Mappings